moorepants/eme134/content/pages/syllabus.rst

 - create simple mathematical models of a variety of vehicles
 - identify when vehicles are stable/unstable
 - identify parameters that affect stability
+- describe typical modes of motion for various vehicles
 - apply simple automatic control to stabilize vehicles

 Catalog Description